-UEFA may non-exclusively exploit the audio rights for all UEFA Europa League matches.
+UEFA may non-exclusively exploit the audio rights for all UEFA Champions League and playoff matches.
 Clubs will be given the name of the UEFA media partners to whom rights have been licensed by UEFA in due time.
 Clubs may not charge any fee to these UEFA media partners.

 Clubs may non-exclusively exploit (themselves or via their official club platforms and/or club media partners) the audio rights for their respective home matches (except the final).
 Unless otherwise specified in this Annex G.7, clubs may charge a fee to such partners to whom they grant audio rights.
 No sub-licensing by official club platform(s) and/or club media partner(s) is allowed.